rameezrlm/Simple-Calculator/README.md

 This is a web-based calculator built using HTML, CSS, and JavaScript.
-It supports basic arithmetic operations such as addition, subtraction, multiplication, and division.
+It supports number conversions such as binary to decimal and decimal to binary.
 **Features:**

 - User interface designed with CSS.
-- Calculator have clear button that will clear screen.
+- Calculator is easy to use.